Visiting the Twin Cities and looking for fun things to do?

 This was also the very first place I ever had tartare!
 They do an amazinggggg steak tartare that includes pickled Thai chili, smoked olives, egg, and a baguette.
 If you’ve never had tartare before I highly recommend trying it here.
 You’ll be hooked fo life.

-4 Bells is open early for Sunday brunch from 10 am – 2 pm, reopening for dinner at 4.
-The rest of the week they are open from 4 pm to 10 pm, except Friday and Saturday when they close up at 11 pm.
-They are located about 0.5 miles away from the sculpture garden.
+4 Bells is located about 0.5 miles away from the sculpture garden.
 If you choose to drive over, there is valet parking as well as ample street parking and a ramp at the MCTC college, both of which are free on the weekends.

 Some of the flavors are seasonal, but you can usually always find oreo, salted caramel, vanilla, raspberry chocolate chip (my favorite!), grapefruit, pina colada, and chocolate – plus tons more!

-The Guthrie Theater is another classic stop on the newbies tour and if you’re looking for one of the top things to do in Minneapolis, this is definitely it.
+The Guthrie Theater is another classic stop on the newbies tour.
+If you’re looking for one of the top things to do in Minneapolis, this is definitely it.
 The shows are always wonderful so if you have time, you should catch one – but if not, the other draw to the theater is the endless bridge and the amber room.
+If you would like to see a show I highly recommend booking in advance, sometimes well in advance.

 Once you arrive at the Guthrie, take the insanely long escalator up to the endless bridge.
 It is located about 50 feet in the air and extends nearly 200 feet off the side of the building! :-O Though, as you can imagine, being out there gives an incredible panoramic view of the city.
 As you make your way out, stop and peek out the mirror-lined windows showcasing various Minneapolis signs and buildings.